 This product tends to be offered by tailors who also offer a fully bespoke service so you’re unlikely to find it in department stores.
 There are several tailors on Savile Row who offer this service in one form or another.

 In the case of Jasper Littman semi-bespoke suits, we take far more measurements than your average made-to-measure suit.
 Consequently the fit is more personal to you and we can cater for a wider variety of shapes and sizes.
-For example, we can make suits for all sizes from a 2 year-old toddler up to a man with an eighty inch chest.
+For example, we can make suits for all sizes from a 2 year-old toddler up to a man with an fifty-four inch chest.

 We can also take into account what I call ‘postural idiosyncrasies’.
 These are individual features of your posture like dropped shoulders, a stooping stance, prominent shoulder blades, flat seat, etc. etc. All features that are part and parcel of any fully bespoke tailored suit but not often found when using made to measure services.